 Then go ahead and grab this free, small miracle of an application from the Google Play Store.

-Perfect Vocal enables you to record anything you want to sing, and
+Perfect Vocal enables you to record anything you want to sing, and then turns it into pitch corrected (or even pitch shifted) music that will match exactly what you need every time.

 This is especially useful if you’re just demoing, or even if you’re just playing around.